floriankraemer/floriankraemer.github.io/_posts/2026-02-01-Persisting-Aggregates-with-the-Memento-Pattern.markdown

 ### The Memento

-The `OrderMemento` is a readonly class that captures the complete state of an Order at a specific point in time.
+The `OrderMemento` is a read-only class that captures the complete state of an Order at a specific point in time.
 It implements `JsonSerializable` for easy persistence:

 ```php
 final readonly class OrderMemento implements \JsonSerializable